george-eastman-museum/LTO-Documentation/README.md

 - Start by checking what the path information on the LTO tape looks like using the `-t` command.
 - In order to change the path when restoring the files you will need to create a translation file.
 - A translation file is just a simple text file listing the original path information and the new path information that you want to replace that with, separated by a space.
   - Example1: /Volumes/Original_Folder /mnt/New_Network_Share/LTO_Output
   - Example2: /Volumes/Original_Folder '/mnt/New Network Share with Spaces/LTO Output'
 - Save your translation file somewhere that will be easy to reference later on.
-- If you are on Linux and writing to an SMB share, you may want to manually mount the share to a specific location, such as in **/mnt** to avoid issues with reading the output path correctly.
+- If you are on Linux and writing to an SMB share, you may want to manually mount the share to an easier to access location, such as in **/mnt** to avoid issues with reading the output path correctly.
 - If you have not already created an output folder that you want to write your files to, do so now and `cd` to that directory.
   ```
   mkdir /mnt/New_Network_Share/LTO_Output